Northstate Mycological Club

 Fascinating Fungi of the Northwoods

-The 2nd edition of Facinating Fungi of the Northwoods is now available.
+The 2nd edition of Fascinating Fungi of the Northwoods is now available.
 Users will find it greatly expanded, with 38 additional species descriptions and accompanying images.
 Also included in this edition are notations regarding edibility of many of the featured mushrooms.

 This book is an excellent introduction to the mushroom world.
 It is packed with information on many topics of interest covering the unique nature fungi, their uses and their environment.
 Descriptions of individual species can guide in identification of mushrooms found in the Northwoods area.